pyta-uoft/website/index.md

 [PEP8: Whitespace in Expressions and Statements]: https://www.python.org/dev/peps/pep-0008/#whitespace-in-expressions-and-statements

 <!-- StackOverflow -->
+[StackOverflow: About the changing id of an immutable string]: https://stackoverflow.com/questions/24245324/about-the-changing-id-of-an-immutable-string
 [StackOverflow: How To Use The Pass Statement In Python]: https://stackoverflow.com/a/22612774/2063031
 [StackOverflow: What does 'super' do in Python?]: https://stackoverflow.com/q/222877/2063031
+[StackOverflow: What is the difference between \@staticmethod and \@classmethod in Python?]: https://stackoverflow.com/questions/136097/what-is-the-difference-between-staticmethod-and-classmethod-in-python
 [StackOverflow: What's the difference between eval, exec, and compile in Python?]: https://stackoverflow.com/questions/2220699/whats-the-difference-between-eval-exec-and-compile-in-python
-[StackOverflow: About the changing id of an immutable string]: https://stackoverflow.com/questions/24245324/about-the-changing-id-of-an-immutable-string
 [StackOverflow: When does Python allocate new memory for identical strings?]: https://stackoverflow.com/questions/2123925/when-does-python-allocate-new-memory-for-identical-strings

 <!-- everything else -->